-Making cookies is something that most people who bake like to do, and it can be really fun to bake some and share them with your family.
+Many bakers worldwide have started their baking journey with baking cookies.
+It can be really fun to bake some and share them with your family.

 Depending on the recipe that you’re using, you might use certain ingredients.
 If you’ve come across a cookie recipe that utilizes cornstarch, you might be wondering what this ingredient does.
+So, what does cornstarch do in cookies?

 Read on to learn a bit about this common ingredient and the role that it plays when baking cookies.
 This should help you to better understand why some recipes call for it.